 No photography is permitted.

 The Nottingham courses work on partly dissected cadavers.
-ADDITIONAL NOTE.
-From February 2017 we will be using a Surgical Soft embalming technique for our classes as well.
+Since February 2017 we have been using a Surgical Soft embalming technique for our classes.
 For more detail on the difference between embalmed and unembalmed cadavers, please click here.

 We will be working on the partial areas of the donated cadavers for all these classes.
 This makes the classes more cost efficient than the full five day classes, hence the cost.

 You will be led gently in to the process and guided carefully through each of the stages of dissection.
 All materials will be provided.

 Please contact us for further information or to apply for a place on any of these courses.
 Conditions Apply

 11th October Foot Dissection for Podiatrists Only. £180 FULL